 - May use paid-time-off (PTO) or take time off unpaid depending on policy.

-- May not have deductions taken for partial day absences.
+- May not have deductions taken for partial-day absences.

-- Utilize email and social media for real-time messages.
+- Utilize communication apps and social media.